IBM/kubernetes-storage/workshop/Lab7/README.md

     ibmcloud iam service-api-key-create apikey-ico serviceid-ico
     ```

 1. Set the API key of the service ID as your CLI environment variable.
 Now, when you run the installation script, the script uses the service ID's API key.
-The following command is an example for macOS.

     ```
     export IBMCLOUD_API_KEY=<apikey-ico-value>